ploomber/soopervisor/README.rst

 Use cases
 =========

 There are currently four use cases for Soopervisor:

 1. Running a pipeline locally
 2. Running a pipeline in a continuous integration service
 3. Scheduling a pipeline using cron
+4. Exporting to Kubernetes via Argo workflows
-4. Exporting to Apache Airflow
+5. Exporting to Apache Airflow

 How it works